API: Experiment

 You can import models from libraries such as HuggingFace transformers or load your own PyTorch checkpoints.

-argument is a critical one that enables you to balance the higher degree of concurrency
+The num_chunks argument is a critical one that enables you to balance a higher degree of concurrency

 you desire for cross-config comparisons against the (relatively minor) extra swapping overhead incurred.